 We invite abstract submissions of 300 words from postgraduate students on the theme of Thinking Differently About Youth Justice drawing on themes described above, and contemporary issues more broadly.
 Please email your abstracts to firstname.lastname@example.org by 24 March – we will provide outcome notifications by 31 March.

 The first seminar of the series in November 2016, Thinking Differently about Prison Reform, welcomed Professor Joe Sim as keynote speaker.

 Prospective members of the Postgraduate Committee can be nominated by themselves or by another member of the committee.
-As with all sub-committees of the BSC, election is through nomination and then seconding by another member of the committee.
-Members of any sub-committee must be members of the British Society of Criminology.
+As with all sub-committees of the BSC, postgraduate committee members must be members of the BSC.

 We are also on Facebook